Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-   then relises he needs to flare, and sees a flare, before he flares then decides to wait until later; like being charged down by (eldritched) no"-thing"ness #(de)void then realises to flare at the flare to add flared brightness; prematurely ejaculating his flare then questions which direction out loud, so as to scare tactic the passenger form; you wasted our one, and only flare; oh, wait, it looks like we have an extra flare (for the second count from the first choreography that never happend, because it was interrupted by a fog horn from far far away) (i think when it hits the water, then resync, where counting is statistically expected) then remembers he has to count from the /flared|flaring|now dying|../ flare then sees all the flares; completely unorchestrated then sees all the flares; completely synchonised
+   then relises he needs to flare, and sees a flare, before he flares then decides to wait until later; like being charged down by (eldritched) no"-thing"ness #(de)void then realises to flare at the flare to add flared brightness; prematurely ejaculating his flare then questions which direction out loud, so as to scare tactic the passenger form; you wasted our one, and only flare; oh, wait, it looks like we have an extra flare (for the second count from the first choreography that never happend, because it was interrupted by a fog horn from far far away) (i think when it hits the water, then resync, where counting is statistically expected value) then remembers he has to count from the /flared|flaring|now dying|../ flare then sees all the flares; completely unorchestrated then sees all the flares; completely synchonised